 Indianapolis, IN 46204

-Registering a business name does not keep anyone else from operating a business under that name.
+Registering a DBA does not keep anyone else from operating a business under that name.
 If stopping others from using your business name is important, you can protect it through a trademark – See how to protect your name through a trademark.